Does your Car Insurance cover the Theft of Personal Belongings from your car?

 If you’re a car-owner, having your car stolen is probably one of your worst nightmares.
 And this situation can be even worse if a lot of your possessions have been stolen along with your car.

 However, you might be wondering “What about all my personal belongings that were left in the car when it was stolen?”.
-Would things like your phone or wallet be covered by your car insurance in the case of a theft?
+Will a bag of clothes or footwear left behind in the car be covered by your car insurance in the case of a theft?
 Well, if this is something you are asking yourself, read on to find out more:

 When does your car insurance cover in the case of theft?